NeuroDesk/neurodesk.github.io/content/en/tutorials/electrophysiology/EEG_mne-python.md

 ![EEGtut4](/EEG_Tutorial/EEGtut4.png 'EEGtut4')

-Then, select the instance of Python associated with the environment you have just created (“mne”):
+Then, select the instance of Python associated with the environment you have just created (“mne”).
+If your new environment does not appear in the list, you may need to restart vscode:

 ![EEGtut5](/EEG_Tutorial/EEGtut5.png 'EEGtut5')